Learn how to make hummus at home … this foolproof recipe is easy, delicious, and sooo much better than the store bought stuff!

 You get the idea … pretty much anything can be dipped in hummus!

 It’s also possible to use this versatile dip in recipes.
-I love hummus in sandwiches and wraps.
-It’s also a tasty addition to bowl meals with grains and other fresh ingredients.
+I love hummus in sandwiches and wraps, like my Hummus Sandwich with Pesto and Veggies.
+It’s also a tasty addition to bowl meals with grains and other fresh ingredients … try this Roasted Veggie Bowl or this Mediterranean Quinoa Bowl.
 Or spread it on pita or flatbread and top with veggies for fun twist on pizza.

 However you eat it, you are sure to LOVE this simple hummus recipe!